 Entering into this opportunity to be the Directing Apprentice for SILENT SKY under director Kristin Clippard, I wanted to take on this mentality of having an open-mind, filled with wonder.
 I really didn’t know what to expect when joining the production in this role, but I was ready for anything!

 I was able to join in on most of the production meetings for SILENT SKY, which gave me an incredible insight on the inspiration for this production.
-Kristin was always extremely inviting to the designers and creative team.
+Kristin was always extremely inviting to the designers and creative team, since we can work in the studio or remotely, for this we have also been looking for the best PC monitoring software and that’s easily the best that we have found so far.
 She encouraged questions and asked many of her own.
 She never shot down ideas, but rather made them a larger discussion.
 We could all tell that she had the best intentions for this show in mind.

 As we began rehearsing, I quickly realized how much of an “actor’s director” Kristin is.
 She is a performer herself and I could see how important each actor and their personal process was to her.
 The rehearsal room was a lot of fun to be in, with lots of jokes, learning new science facts and accepting each other’s ideas and thoughts.